Trends

 It all starts when you become pregnant.
 A wonderful thing is happening: you are baking a mini-baby.
 But at the same time, you are somewhat losing control over your body.
 You are sharing it with said mini-baby, which is a strange experience.
 You also start developing symptoms you never had before, such as morning sickness, sudden and unexplainable food aversions and cravings, extreme tiredness, mood swings… Being pregnant is a tough job and can be difficult physically and mentally.
 I compared it to going through puberty all over again!

-Meanwhile, you are dealing with a mini-earthquake at home: the baby.
-You waited for nine months to meet him (and sometime much longer if conceiving took a while) but no matter how prepared you think you are… you won’t be ready for what’s ahead.
+Meanwhile, you are dealing with a mini-earthquake at home, code name “baby”.
+You waited for nine months to meet him (and sometimes much longer if conceiving took a while) but no matter how prepared you think you are… you won’t be ready for what’s ahead.
 All babies are different and with babies, every day is different too.
 You can’t plan, can’t anticipate—you have to go with the flow.

 Easier said than done.